 Notes

-- To make this lentil curry curry mild, omit red chili powder or reduce it to ¼ tsp.
+- To make this lentil curry mild, omit red chili powder or reduce it to ¼ tsp.

 - To adapt this recipe for red lentils, follow the instructions and reduce the cook time to 3 minutes.